 NOVJM supports the availability of a wide range of sentencing options for the courts to use when looking at the individual facts of each offense and determining the best punishment and the best outcome for public safety.
 Offenses and offenders vary widely, and the criminal justice system needs to make complex decisions about the facts of each case.
 We believe the vast majority of teen criminals are able to be rehabilitated and should continue to be treated in the juvenile justice system, as is now the case.

 We support legal finality for murder victims’ families, after appropriate due process for each offender.
-We urge legislatures and courts to allow victims’ families an END to their legal process with the offender at some point.
-This could mean a life sentence if warranted, or a term of years.
+We urge legislatures and courts to allow victims’ families an END to their legal process with the offenders at some point.
+This could warrant a term of years or it could warrant a life sentence with or without parole.
 But murder victims’ families will always suffer horribly when there are regular, protracted, and endless on-going proceedings that accompany frequent parole hearings, which many states offer inmates.
 We have seen victims’ families literally tortured by this unending re-engagement with their loved ones’ killer.

 We oppose the anti-victim tactics of some advocates for juvenile offender sentencing reform.
 Some of them have behaved very badly towards us in this public policy debate.
 We support truth-telling about these cases.
 We request that the propaganda campaign that lies about the facts of the crimes, the facts of the sentencing, and the fact about the killers STOP.
 It is very harmful.

 Words From NOVJM’s First President